tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Each `CTLSHandshake` or `CTLSDatagramHandshake` MUST be conveyed as a single `CTLSClientPlaintext.fragment`, `CTLSServerPlaintext.fragment`, or `CTLSCiphertext.encrypted_record`, and is therefore limited to a maximum length of `2^16-1` or less.
-When operating over UDP, large `CTLSHandshake` messages will also require the use of IP fragmentation, which is sometimes undesirable.
+When operating over UDP, large `CTLSDatagramHandshake` messages will also require the use of IP fragmentation, which is sometimes undesirable.
 Operators can avoid these concerns by setting `template.handshakeFraming = true`.

 # Handshake Messages